 The city sunk into an economic crisis due to the many years of political instability and didn’t recover until Isabella Clara Eugenia, daughter of Philip II of Spain married the ruling Archduke of Austria, Albert VII and resided in Brussels.

-The Treaty of Utrecht was signed in 1713 and Brussels was handed to Austria.
+The Treaty of Utrecht was signed in 1713 and Brussels was handed over to Austria.

 In 1789 the Belgians revolted against the Habsburg Emperor Joseph II and established the United Belgian States a year later.
 Less than ten years later, in 1795, the Napoleonic troops captured the city and annexed it to France until 1814.